publiccodenet/about/CONTRIBUTING.md

 ### Contribute to our projects

-And of course we'd love input into our projects as well, like [`publiccode.yml`](https://github.com/publiccodenet/publiccode.yml).
+And of course we'd love input into our projects as well, like the [Standard for Public Code](http://standard.publiccode.net/).

 ## Becoming an advisor